Accomplishments Old Trail Museum achieved during the 2016 season.

 The annual Wild Game Feed held at the new convention center at the Stage Stop Inn was very well attended and was so much fun.
 This is OTM's major fundraiser to keep our museum open.
 With all the donated items both for the silent auction and the live auction, we were able to raise an outstanding dollar amount.
 Thanks to all who attended and contributed.

 Once again we are so thankful to the SOKA PIIWA Foundation for their generous donations to our museum.
 Their donation pays for the maintenance position and also for funding to help with keeping the museum open during the summer months.
+We also want to thank Boe Brothers Foundation for its generous donation each year.

 Summer Day Camp was held in July for children entering first grade through fourth grade.
 The kids had a wonderful time and look forward to next year's camp.